Born on Flag Day

 By Scott Reid | 18 August 2009

 I’m torn on this, Deer Tick’s sophomore record, as I suspect many fans of War Elephant (2007) are.
 On the one hand it’s hardly a game-changer, treading a lot of the same folk- and country-rock ground as John McCauley’s exceptional, CMG-endorsed debut.
-Nor is it a shocking drop in quality, despite what that rating above might suggest.
+Nor is it a shocking drop in quality.
 Born on Flay Day is, I feel the need to stress since an unfortunate catch is looming, a fundamentally good record, one that checks a lot of the right boxes for what we should be expecting from a satiating follow-up.
 Each of these ten songs are unequivocally writ from the same pen, sung with the same band-defining coarse moan, and consumed with the same morose lyrical themes (isolation, regret, jealousy, revenge, foolhardy romanticism, the shitlist goes on) that, as Conrad put in his review of War Elephant, again capture “an unquestioning belief in the heart’s tyranny over the mind.”

 On the other hand, Born on Flag Day is an underwhelming step in place for Deer Tick.
 Sure it treads the same ground as its predecessor, but only that ground, and only the most worn, John Prine-toeing parts at that.
 It’s not quite a snooze-fest—this is no Deer Tick (The Album)—but it inches far too close in its need to use (and reuse) formulaic balladry to blandly, if pleasantly, reiterate what he’s already done better, let alone what hundreds of artists before him have done.
 I’m sure that some—likely including fanboy Brian “BriTunes” Williams, whose most favoritest Deer Tick song ever is “Dirty Dishes”—might initially celebrate the lack of grungier tangents like “Christ Jesus” and “Not So Dense,” seething pieces where McCauley threw himself wholeheartedly against the limits of both his range as a singer-songwriter and the patience of his audience.
 But amongst so much amiable and familiar material, those unwieldy moments felt the most inspired, tethers that kept the record from collapsing into a sinkhole of mid-tempo sad-sackery.
 Here, no such luck: without these stubborn shitfits—or even standouts like “Art Isn’t Real (City of Sin)” and “Standing at the Threshold,” which straddled the two extremes—the incessant sameness of Flag Day is sorely felt by record’s end, evoking a conflicted shrug from all but the most forgiving of fans.